hyperdashio/hyperdash-sdk-py/README.md

 |__________________________________________________________ |
 ```

+Note that importing the cell magic and invoking it must occur in two different cells.

 ### API key storage

 If you signed up through the CLI, then your API key is already installed in hyperdash.json file in the home directory of your user.